pristinakoon/pristinakoon.github.io/_pages/about.md

 I am a [first-year PhD student](https://www.ling.upenn.edu/people/pristina-koon) in the [University of Pennsylvania's Department of Linguistics](https://www.ling.upenn.edu/).
 I am affiliated with the [Language Contact and Cognition Lab](https://web.sas.upenn.edu/language-contact-cognition-lab/), [XMorph Lab](https://web.sas.upenn.edu/embick-lab/), and [Cultural Evolution of Language Lab](https://www.drgarethroberts.com/cultural-evolution-of-language-lab.html).
 My research interests are centered around language contact with an emphasis on contact-induced change of morphology, so I am lucky to be co-advised by Professors [Marlyse Baptista](https://web.sas.upenn.edu/marlysebaptista/) and [David Embick](https://www.ling.upenn.edu/~embick/).
 I am specifically interested in morphological multifunctionality and innovation in creole and pidgin languages.
 My current work is focused most heavily on [Betawi](https://en.wikipedia.org/wiki/Betawi_language) and diasporic [Ambon Malay](https://en.wikipedia.org/wiki/Ambonese_Malay).

-Outside of my work, I am an avid language learner!
-I speak French and Indonesian and took some Korean courses in college.
-Research experiences have also exposed me to Jejueo, Malay, and Cham.
-I am currently studying Filipino, Tagalog, and Dutch (with some dabbling in Irish).

 I can be best reached at pristina[at]sas[dot]upenn[dot]edu, or you can use this [link](mailto:pristina@sas.upenn.edu).

 ## Upcoming & Recent Events ##